Become a Mentor

 Once your profile is set up wait until students send you a mentor request via the platform.
 Accept or decline the request as promptly as possible.

 You might want to ask a few questions before deciding if you’re a good fit for the mentee.
 You can decide how many mentees you wish to accept at any one time.
 You can pause your mentoring when you find you have a busy period approaching, that way you’ll not show in the searches.
+All of this is set up when you create your profile but it can be updated at any time.

 More students and alumni join the platform every day.
 If you do not get a mentoring request right away, be patient as more students register every week.
+Remember you can use the network to search for fellow graduates too and network to expand your own professional network.

 Once you have accepted a mentee request, define and agree mutual expectations regarding the format and frequency of contact.
 Encourage the setting of realistic goals and the tracking of progress when you meet either online or in person.